Japan PM Candidate Suga Is Self-made, Powerful Adviser - UrduPoint

 Japan PM Candidate Suga Is Self-made, Powerful Adviser

-The 71-year-old is widely expected to win the ruling Liberal Democratic Party's leadership race, which kicked off Tuesday, and be endorsed by parliament to replace outgoing premier Shinzo Abe.
+The 71-year-old is widely expected to win the ruling Liberal Democratic Party's leadership race on Monday and be endorsed by parliament later this week to replace outgoing premier Shinzo Abe.

 If he succeeds, the election will cap a career that has seen Suga serve in key political roles, including most recently as chief cabinet secretary -- an office that involves coordinating policy and bringing government agencies and the bureaucracy to heel.